Intel in Arizona

 Investing in Arizona

-Intel is investing more than $300 million to build a new research and development facility at its Chandler Blvd. site.
-The new facility will create nearly a thousand construction jobs and several hundred new Intel jobs in Chandler.
-Construction is scheduled to be completed in the second half of 2013.
+Recently, Intel invested more than $300 million to build a new R&D facility at its Chandler Boulevard site.
+The project created nearly a thousand construction jobs and several hundred new Intel jobs.
+R&D operations are on track to begin in the second half of 2014.

-In February 2011, Intel announced that it will invest $5 billion to expand its semiconductor manufacturing capacity at its Ocotillo site, bringing thousands more construction and manufacturing jobs to Arizona.
-Intel’s Ocotillo site will have the distinction of manufacturing the latest and most advanced 14-nanometer process technology.
+In February 2011, Intel announced that it would invest billions to expand its semiconductor manufacturing capacity at its Ocotillo site, bringing thousands more construction and support jobs to Arizona.
+Intel’s Ocotillo site now has the distinction of manufacturing the latest and most advanced 14-nanometer process technology.

 Intel in the Community

-In 2012, Intel employees, Intel Corp. and the Intel Foundation gave more than $11.4 million in grants, donations and in-kind gifts to local schools, universities, non-profits and the Valley of the Sun United Way.
-More than 5,000 Intel Arizona employees volunteered in local schools and non-profit organizations in 2012.
-Through the Intel Involved Matching Grant Program, their time spent volunteering generated matching grants from the Intel Foundation of about $1.3 million, benefitting more than 500 local schools and non-profit organizations.
-Intel Arizona took the No. 1 ranking in the Phoenix Business Journal's Corporate Volunteer Programs list for 2012.
-Employees donated more than $5.6 million in the annual Community Giving Campaign, resulting in an Intel Foundation matching grant of more than $3.2 million for the Valley of the Sun United Way in 2012.
+In 2013, Intel employees, Intel Corp. and the Intel Foundation gave more than $12.7 million in grants, donations and in-kind gifts to local schools, universities, non-profits and the Valley of the Sun United Way.
+About 5,000 Intel Arizona employees volunteered 156,000 hours in local schools and non-profit organizations.
+Through the Intel Involved Matching Grant Program, their time spent volunteering generated matching grants from the Intel Foundation of over $1.2 million, benefitting more than 500 local schools and non-profit organizations.
+Intel Arizona earned the No. 1 ranking in the Phoenix Business Journal's Corporate Volunteer Programs list for 2012.

 Arizona Quick Facts

-- Capital Investment: More than $20 billion in manufacturing since 1996
+- $20 billion invested in Arizona manufacturing since 1996

-- Intel Corp. and Intel Foundation grants & donations: $5.8 million
+- $7 million in Intel Corp. and Intel Foundation grants & donations in 2013